-White-lists are then given as the answer.
-But, I’ve been had a nagging suspicion that syntactic white-lists are useless except for a small number of highly structured types.
-What’s worried me is that when writing several language compilers I’ve always had cases where I had to write syntax rules that were more lenient than the language allowed and then sort out the problem in semantic analysis.
-This implementation restriction was due to the limitations of my parsers and my parsers were a lot more sophisticated then the reg-exp parsers in many validation frameworks.
-So, syntactic white-lists have to let “bad data” through; not a fool proof solution.
+Whitelists are then given as the answer.
+But I’ve a nagging suspicion that syntactic whitelists are useless except for a small number of highly structured types.
+What worries me is that when writing several language compilers, I’ve always had cases where I had to write syntax rules that were more lenient than the language allowed and then sort out the problem in semantic analysis.
+This implementation restriction was due to the limitations of my parsers, and my parsers were a lot more sophisticated then the regexp parsers in many validation frameworks.
+So syntactic whitelists have to let “bad data” through—not a foolproof solution.

 Don’t even get me started about GET versus POST.

-So, here’s the nail in the output validation coffin.
-Let’s say you had a sizeable application with lots of fields of different types.
+Here’s the nail in the input validation coffin: Let’s say you have a sizable application with lots of fields of different types.
 What are you going to do?
-Take a swing that you can figure how the right type of input validation?
+Take a swing that you can figure out the right type of input validation?
 What if you get it wrong?
-Well, if you get input validation wrong you just broke some percentage of your existing installed base.
-How large a percentage – you don’t know.
+Well, if you get input validation wrong, you just broke some percentage of your existing installed base.
+How large a percentage, you don’t know.

 Get the latest Software Integrity news, thought leadership, and more.